9p4/National-Cyber-Scholarship-Competition-Writeup/README.md

 This one is a simple overflow stack smash.
 Spamming `a` roughly a hundred times in the input of the program gives us the flag of `luckyNumber13`.

 ### BM01

+This one appears to be in Russian.
+The question asks "what is the password?".
+So, lets figure out the password.
+Running `rz-bin -z program` gives us the list of strings used in the program.
+Let's try them out one by one.
+The first one, `молоток123` is the password, and we get the flag of `wh1te%BluE$R3d`.

 ## Crypto